 GET Unit Price and Payout Value

 The 2014-2015 enrollment period opens November 1, 2014.
 However, newborns may be enrolled year-round up to their first birthday.
-At this time, the 2014-2015 unit price has not yet been set.
-It will be set once the GET committee meets in early September.

 The GET committee sets the unit purchase price based on an actuarial formula that takes into account the expected cost of future tuition, the expected return on investments, inflation, administrative costs, and a reserve to assist in periods of higher-than-expected tuition increases or lower-than-expected investment returns.